Keisuke Hoashi

-Keisuke Hoashi (born September 14, 1967) is an American stage, film and television actor, playwright, screenwriter and film producer of Japanese descent.
+Keisuke Hoashi is an American stage, film and television actor, playwright, screenwriter and film producer of Japanese descent.

 Background

 Hoashi attended Stuyvesant High School in New York City, including three summers (1982–85) at the New York State Music Camp, before attending the Crane School of Music.
 He retired from music at 20, and became an alumnus of Troy, New York's Rensselaer Polytechnic Institute, receiving his M.A. in 1993 in technical communication with a graphics certificate.
 He then moved to Los Angeles and became the NCR Corporation's first multimedia designer.
 He left NCR in 1998 to become a full-time actor.
 In 2005 he returned to Oneonta, New York as musical theatre instructor for the Hartwick College Summer Music Festival.

 Career

 Theater

 In 1993, he was cast as a bumbling Japanese businessman in a college production of Anything Goes.
 In 1998, Hoashi starred in the lead role of Onizuka in Onizuka, Kona's Son, an unsuccessful musical play about U.S. astronauts.
 In 2000, Hoashi created the world's first martial arts musical comedy play, "Memoirs of a Ninja", for which he won five Maddy Awards, five Garland Award nominations, and was honored as being among "The Best of Theatre 2000" by NiteLife After Dark magazine.
 He earned another Maddy Award for his portrayal of "Sakini" in "The Teahouse of the August Moon" for FireRose Productions.